leoTiez/Dynamical-consequences-of-long-range-patchy-connections-in-the-neocortex/README.md

 sudo sh nest_install.sh
 ```

-The required Python modules that can be downloaded via pip are compiled in the
+The required Python modules can be installed via pip
-`requirements.txt` file and can be installed via

 ```bash
 pip3 install -r requirements.txt
 ```

-To make the project executable it's crucial to add the project's directory to the PYHTONPATH.
+To make the project executable it's necessary to add the project's directory to the PYHTONPATH.
 Thus,
-you can either add it permanently in you `~/.bashrc` file through appending the following line
+you can either add it permanently to your `~/.bashrc` file through appending the following line

 ```bash
 export PYTHONPATH="${PYTHONPATH}:/path/to/module"